STAY INSPIRED

 Learn More 3DSPRO SLS 3D Printing Services and SLS Materials

-SLS Metals: Beyond plastics, SLS technology also encompasses the use of metal powders, which allows for the creation of parts with high structural integrity and is particularly beneficial in industries where metal components are essential, such as aerospace and automotive.
+SLS Metals: Beyond plastics, SLS technology also encompasses the use of metal powders, for example, nylon materials with aluminum.

 How do they work?